Ornithine transcarbamylase

-Ornithine transcarbamylase (OTC) (also called ornithine carbamoyltransferase) is an enzyme (EC 2.1.3.3) that catalyzes the reaction between carbamoyl phosphate (CP) and ornithine (Orn) to form citrulline (Cit) and phosphate (Pi).
+Ornithine transcarbamylase (OTC) (also called ornithine carbamoyltransferase) is an enzyme (EC 2.1.3.3) that catalyzes the reaction between carbamoyl phosphate and ornithine to form citrulline and phosphate (Pi).
 There are two classes of OTC: anabolic and catabolic.
 This article focuses on anabolic OTC.
 Anabolic OTC facilitates the sixth step in the biosynthesis of the amino acid arginine in prokaryotes.
 In contrast, mammalian OTC plays an essential role in the urea cycle, the purpose of which is to capture toxic ammonia and transform it into urea, a less toxic nitrogen source, for excretion.

 Reaction mechanism

+The side-chain amino group of ornithine (Orn) attacks the carbonyl carbon of carbamoylphosphate (CP), forming a tetrahedral intermediate.
+Collapse of the transitions state releases citrulline (Cit) and inorganic phosphate (Pi).

 Structure

 OTC is a trimeric protein.
 There are three active sites of the protein which are located at the cleft between the monomers.
 The carbamoyl phosphate binding domain resides on the N-terminal end of each monomer, while the C-terminal end contains the binding domain for ornithine.
 Both binding domains have a similar structural pattern with a central parallel β-pleated sheet bordered by α-helices and loops.
 In addition to the binding domains, OTCs have SMG loops.
 These swing to close the binding site once both substrates have bound.
 SMG stands for the conserved amino acid motif of Ser-Met-Gly.
 Upon closure, these residues interact with L-ornithine.
 The binding of CP induces a global conformational change, while the binding of L-ornithine only induces movement of the SMG loop to close and isolate the activation site.